aagoldingay/cluster-web-example/README.md

 # cluster-rest-example

-Repo to test load balancing on a simple application
+Repo to test load balancing on a simple application.

 ----